-The City of Hillsdale and Hillsdale Township are located in northwestern Hillsdale County, close to Michigan's border with Northwest Ohio and Northeast Indiana (please see the Regional Location Map).
+The City of Hillsdale is located in northwestern Hillsdale County, close to Michigan's border with Northwest Ohio and Northeast Indiana (please see the Regional Location Map).
 Michigan Highway 99 (M-99) traverses the community and United States Highway 12 (US-12) is located to the north as it traverses the Village of Jonesville.
 Those thoroughfares provide access to the urbanized areas of Jackson, Ann Arbor, Detroit, Battle Creek, Kalamazoo, and Grand Rapids.

 The City of Hillsdale has an area of 6.23 square miles.
-Hillsdale Township encompasses 12.87 square miles.
 The communities are surrounded by the following local units of government: